 This is your event, the Chamber is not responsible for any of the below arrangements.
 A news release and media advisory template, along with a media list is available from the Chamber’s Communications Toolkit.

-- Post your grand opening, ribbon cutting or groundbreaking to Member News, located on the Chamber’s website.
+- Post your grand opening, ribbon cutting or groundbreaking to Member News.

-- Develop a news release and media advisory.
+- Create a news release and media advisory.
+Chamber members receive a communications tool kit with public relations templates.

 - Distribute a media advisory two business days before the event to local media, business publications, trade associations and professional and business organizations you may be a member of.